Vitamin B12 Injections Needle Size

 If you’re feeling particularly unwell after your B12 injection, it’s important to consult your doctor to rule out any other underlying causes.

-See also What Is A Hobby Database
+See also What Is Your Hobby Job Interview

 Does a vitamin B12 injection hurt?